ciscoheat/mithril-hx/README.md

         this.todos = todos;
     }

-    public function controller() {
+    // One part of the Component interface: public function controller() {
         // Called only once in the Component lifecycle, before rendering.
         // Do controller things here, managing child views for example.
     }

-    public function view() {
+    // The other part of the Component interface: public function view() {
         m("h1", "Hello world!", /* Render Todos */);
     }